PPG1001H: The Policy Process

 This core course in the MPP program aims to help students understand the connection between politics and public policy by making sense of the political environment in which policy decisions are made, and the political forces at work throughout the policy process.
 The course proceeds in two parts.
 First, students explore foundational theories of policy making that seek to capture the role of organized interests, the importance of political institutions, and the influence of ideas and ideology.
 Part two builds on this theoretical foundation by focusing on each specific “stage” of the policy process, investigating how policy issues emerge, agendas are set, programs designed and implemented, and outcomes evaluated.
 Particular attention is paid to how well theories of human motivation and rational decision making apply to real-world experiences in public policy.

 Required of all first year students.
-(There will be 2 sections offered of this course in each term.)
+(There will be one section offered of this course in each term.)